Wootric/slate/source/includes/_ios_custom_fields.md

 ```swift
 Wootric.forceSurvey(<BOOL>)
 ```
-If forceSurvey is set to YES, the survey is displayed skipping eligibility check AND even if user was already surveyed.
+If forceSurvey is set to `true`, the survey is displayed skipping eligibility check AND even if user was already surveyed.
 This is for test purposes only as it will display the survey every time and for every user.

 ##surveyImmediately
 ```objective_c